damaranshary/damaranshary/README.md

 ### Hi there 👋

-🔭 Working at Telkom Direktorat Digital Business as Developer

 🌱 I’m currently learning React, Typescript and Tailwind UI

 ⚡ A passionate frontend engineer who likes gaming a lot